 If the Managing Employer desires assistance, a representative is chosen.
 If the Managing Employer requires assistance, a representative is appointed.
 In either scenario, the representative must meet certain guidelines to ensure that the representative functions in the best interests of the beneficiary.
-The representative may be a family member, friend, someone who has power of attorney, income payee, or another person who willingly accepts responsibility for performing tasks that the Managing Employer is unable to perform.
-The representative must meet the following requirements:
+The representative may be a family member, friend, someone who has power of attorney, income payee, or another person who willingly accepts responsibility for performing tasks that the Managing Employer is unable to perform or needs assistance with completing.

+The representative shall meet all the following requirements:

 - a.
-Demonstrate knowledge and understanding of the beneficiary's needs and preferences and respect these preferences - b.
-Demonstrate evidence of a personal commitment to the beneficiary and be willing to follow the individual's wishes while using sound judgment to act on the beneficiary's behalf - c.
-Agree to a predetermined level of contact with the beneficiary - d.
-Be at least 18 years of age - e.
-Be willing and able to comply with program requirements and be approved by the participant or his/her legal representative to act in this capacity
+Demonstrate knowledge and understanding of the beneficiary's needs and preferences and respect these preferences; - b.
+Demonstrate evidence of a personal commitment to the beneficiary and be willing to follow the beneficiary's wishes while using sound judgment to act on the beneficiary's behalf;

+- c.
+Agree to a predetermined level of contact with the beneficiary; - d.
+Be at least 18 years of age; and - e.
+Be willing and able to comply with program requirements and be approved by the beneficiary\or his/her legal representative to act in this capacity.

-The representative may not:
+The representative shall not:

 - a.
-Be paid for being the representative or provide paid supports to the beneficiary. - b.
-Provide paid services to the beneficiary, including employees of agencies providing services, with the exception of guardianship services - c.
-Have a history of physical, mental or financial abuse
+Be paid for being the representative or provide paid supports to the beneficiary; Provide paid trainings to their beneficiary or their staff - b.
+Provide paid services to the beneficiary, including employees of agencies providing services, with the exception of guardianship services; and - c.
+Have a history of physical, mental or financial abuse.

-If a representative is identified, the representative will be asked to sign the "Representative Agreement".
+If a representative is identified, the representative shall be asked to sign the "Representative Agreement".
 This agreement outlines the requirements and expectations of the representative in the IFDS option and explains that the representative may be removed for not complying with the agreement.
-The representative receives training from the LME-PIPH in the IFDS option.
+The representative receives training from the Community Navigator in the IFDS option.

-The care coordinator assesses the Employer of Record, managing employer, and representative, if applicable, to determine the areas of support needed to self-direct services.
-Standard assessment tools are used with each employer, managing employer and/or representative.
-The beneficiary and/or legally responsible person direct the care coordinator to add the requested model of Individual and Family Directed Services, either Employer of Record or Agency with Choice, to the ISP and select the services that are to be self-directed.
+The Care Coordinator assesses the Employer of Record, managing employer, and representative, if applicable, to determine the areas of support needed to self-direct services.
+Standard assessment tools are used with each Employer of Record, managing employer and/or representative.
+The beneficiary and/or legally responsible person direct the Care Coordinator to add the requested model of Individual and Family Directed Services, either Employer of Record or Agency With Choice, to the ISP and select the services that are to be self-directed.
 Services are directed to the extent that the beneficiary and/or legally responsible person desire.

-The beneficiary, legally responsible person, and care coordinator work collaboratively to include supports for self-direction in the ISP including Community Navigator Services.
-The Community Navigator will be mandated until the Employer of Record can demonstrate competency in all employer functions.
-The beneficiary and legally responsible person also choose either a Financial Supports Agency (for the Employer of Record Model) or Agency with Choice, depending on the model of Individual and Family Directed Services elected.
+The beneficiary, legally responsible person, and Care Coordinator work collaboratively to include supports for self-direction in the ISP including Community Navigator Services.
+The Community Navigator service will be mandated until the Employer of Record can demonstrate competency in all employer functions.
+The beneficiary and legally responsible person also choose either a Financial Supports Agency (for the Employer of Record Model) or Agency With Choice Provider, depending on the model of Individual and Family Directed Services elected.
 The completed ISP is submitted to the PIHP for approval.
 Emergency and back-up staffing plans are included.

 Once the ISP is approved, a referral is made to a Financial Supports Agency for beneficiaries who have elected the Employer of Record model.
-The Financial Supports Agency assists by assuring that services are managed, and funds are distributed as needed.
-The Financial Supports Agency also assists with required paperwork that is submitted to the Internal and State Revenue Services and facilitates the employment of support staff.
+The Financial Supports Agency assists by assuring that services are managed, and funds distributed as required.
+The Financial Supports Agency also ensures the required paperwork that is submitted to the Internal and State Revenue Services and facilitates the employment of support staff.

 The employer of record: